JuFML/netflix-clone/README.md

 ## 🔖&nbsp; About

-The Netflix Clone is a project created in a B7W Course to copy the Starbucks page only with HTML and CSS.
-It is a project created in order to put into practice all the content studied during the intire HTML e CSS course as well to practice the *flexbox*, *css grid* and *responsiveness* properties.
+The Netflix Clone is a project created in a DIO Bootcamp to replicate the Instagram Account Page with HTML and CSS.
+It is a project created in order to put into practice all the content studied during the intire HTML, CSS and JS bootcamp to practice.

 ---